ZupIT/beagle-docs/content/en/backend/get-started/using-beagle.md

 {{% tab name="SpringBoot" %}}
 You can configure CORS with the classes below, that needs to implement Spring's `WebMvcConfigurer`interface, overlapping the `addCorsMappings` method.

 CORS is configured here to all endpoints with default values to several details, letting them very permissive.
-Our cache header is exposed using the constant.

 ```kotlin
 import org.springframework.context.annotation.Configuration